TileDB-Inc/TileDB/doc/source/introduction.rst

 TileDB offers high compression ratios while allowing efficient slicing via its tile-based approach.
-TileDB can compress array data with a growing number of compressors, such as GZIP, BZIP2, LZ4, ZStandard, Blosc, double-delta and run-length encoding.
+TileDB can compress array data with a growing number of compressors, such as GZIP, BZIP2, LZ4, ZStandard, double-delta and run-length encoding.

 Parallelism
 ^^^^^^^^^^^